 Finally, an excellent article summarizing several years of research on volatile and semi-volatile organic compounds in beehive atmospheres is Volatile and semi-volatile organic compounds in beehive atmospheres; it is Chapter 2 in in the book: Honey Bees: Estimating the Environmental Impact of Chemicals.

-Currently (early 2019) no commercial vendor is offering a VOC sensor, but the DIY folks at HiveTool have made one available for use with their system:
+Currently (2020) no commercial vendor is offering a VOC sensor for beehives, but the DIY folks at HiveTool have made one available for use with their system: The HiveTool homepage.

 Honey bees can sense the level of carbon dioxide (CO2) in the hive, but not the level of oxygen, Seeley reported in a 1974 paper titled “Atmospheric Carbon Dioxide Regulation in Honey-Bee (Apis Mellifera) Colonies”.
 When not clustering, if the CO2 level rises above 1%, bees will fan to reduce it.
 A high level of CO2 in the hive during brood rearing or nectar processing might indicate insufficient ventilation.